Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 It was about eight o’clock on this Sunday morning when these five members of Jesus’ earth family arrived on the scene.

 Jude and James, and even Joseph, still retained much of their faith in Jesus, but they had permitted pride to interfere with their better judgment and real spiritual inclinations.
 Mary was likewise torn between love and fear, between mother love and family pride.
 Though she was harassed by doubts, she could never quite forget the visit of Gabriel before Jesus was born.
 The Pharisees had been talking to her, trying to persuade Mary that Jesus was losing his mind.
 They urged her to go with her sons and seek to talk him out of any further efforts at public teaching.
-They assured Mary that soon Jesus’ health would break, and that only dishonor and disgrace could come upon the entire family as a result of allowing him to go on.
+They assured Mary that soon Jesus’ health would break and that only dishonor and disgrace could come upon the entire family as a result of allowing him to go on.
 And so, when the word came from Jude’s sister-in-law, all five of them started at once for Zebedee’s house, having been together at Mary’s home, where they had met with the Pharisees the evening before.
 They had talked with the Jerusalem leaders long into the night, and all were more or less convinced that Jesus was acting strangely, that he had acted strangely for some time.

-On the way to Zebedee’s house they talked these things over and agreed among themselves to try to persuade Jesus to come home with them, for, said Mary: "I know I could influence my son if he would only come home and listen to me."
+On the way to Zebedee’s house, they talked these things over and agreed among themselves to try to persuade Jesus to come home with them, for, said Mary: "I know I could influence my son if he would only come home and listen to me."
 James and Jude had heard rumors concerning the plans to arrest Jesus and take him to Jerusalem for trial.
 They also feared for their own safety.
 As long as Jesus was a popular figure in the public eye, his family allowed matters to drift along, but now that the people of Capernaum and the leaders at Jerusalem had suddenly turned against him, they began keenly to feel the pressure of the supposed disgrace of their embarrassing position.

 The meeting never took place that day, due to the fact that Jesus had to make a quick exit when the apostles feared that the authorities were coming through the back door.
 But he did say to David Zebedee as he entered the boat: "Tell my mother and my brothers that I appreciate their coming, and that I intended to see them.
 Admonish them to find no offense in me but rather to seek for a knowledge of the will of God and for grace and courage to do that will."

 It is forever true that all who may think they are misunderstood or not appreciated have in Jesus a sympathizing friend and an understanding counselor.
-He had warned his apostles that a man’s foes may be they of his own household, but he had hardly realized how near this prediction would come to apply to his own experience.
+He had warned his apostles that a man’s foes may be those of his own household, but he had hardly realized how near this prediction would come to apply to his own experience.
 Jesus did not forsake his earth family to do his Father’s work — they forsook him.
 Later on, after the Master’s death and resurrection, when James became connected with the early Christian movement, he suffered immeasurably as a result of his failure to enjoy this earlier association with Jesus and his disciples.

-When Mary the mother of Jesus started out with John to go to see her son, his sister Ruth refused to remain behind with the rest of the family.
+When Mary, the mother of Jesus, started out with John to go to see her son, his sister Ruth refused to remain behind with the rest of the family.
 Since she was determined to accompany her mother, her brother Jude went with her.
 The rest of the Master’s family remained in Bethany under the direction of James, and almost every hour the messengers of David Zebedee brought them reports concerning the progress of that terrible business of putting to death their eldest brother, Jesus of Nazareth.

 The third appearance occurred about noon on this Sunday at Bethany.
 Shortly after noon, Jesus’ oldest brother, James, was standing in the garden of Lazarus before the empty tomb of the resurrected brother of Martha and Mary, turning over in his mind the news brought to them about one hour previously by the messenger of David - news of Jesus’ resurrection.
 James had always been inclined to believe in his eldest brother’s mission on earth, but he had long since lost contact with Jesus’ work and had drifted into serious doubt regarding the later claims of the apostles that Jesus was the Messiah.
 The whole family was startled and confused by the news brought by the messenger.

-While he stood there in the garden near the tomb, James became aware of a near-by presence, as if someone had touched him on the shoulder; and when he turned to look, he beheld the gradual appearance of a strange form by his side.
+While he stood there in the garden near the tomb, James became aware of a nearby presence, as if someone had touched him on the shoulder; and when he turned to look, he beheld the gradual appearance of a strange form by his side.
 He was too amazed to speak and too frightened to flee.
 And then the strange form spoke, saying: "James, I come to call you to the service of the kingdom.
 Join earnest hands with your brethren and follow after me."
-When James heard his name spoken, he knew that it was Jesus, who had addressed him.
+When James heard his name spoken, he knew that it was Jesus who had addressed him.
 They all had more or less difficulty in recognizing the risen form of the Master, but few of them had any trouble recognizing his voice or otherwise identifying his charming personality when he once began to communicate with them.

 When James perceived that Jesus was addressing him, he started to fall to his knees, exclaiming, "My father and my brother," but Jesus told him to stand up while he spoke with him.
-And they walked through the garden and talked for almost three minutes; talked over experiences of former days and forecast the events of the near future.
+And they walked through the garden and talked for almost three minutes; talked over experiences of former days and forecasted the events of the near future.
 As they neared the house, Jesus said, "Farewell, James, until I greet you all together."

 James rushed into the house exclaiming: "I have just seen Jesus and talked with him, visited with him.
 He is not dead; he has risen!
 He vanished before me, saying, ‘Farewell until I greet you all together.’"
 He had scarcely finished speaking when Jude returned, and he retold the experience of meeting Jesus in the garden for the benefit of Jude.
 And they all began to believe in the resurrection of Jesus.
 James now announced that he would not return to Galilee, and David exclaimed: "He is seen not only by excited women; even stronghearted men have begun to see him.
 I expect to see him myself."

-They all wanted to rush off to the city to tell the doubting apostles about what had happened, but James discouraged them from doing that because of certain things which Jesus had said to him as they conversed in the garden.
+They all wanted to rush off to the city to tell the doubting apostles about what had happened, but James discouraged them from doing that because of certain things that Jesus had said to him as they conversed in the garden.
 But James never revealed more of his visit with the risen Master on this day at the Lazarus home in Bethany.

 The fourth appearance of Jesus to mortal recognition occurred shortly before two o'clock in this very home of Martha and Mary, when he appeared visibly before his earthly family and their friends, twenty in all.
 The Master appeared in the open back door, saying: "Peace be upon you.
 Greetings to those once near me in the flesh and fellowship for my brothers and sisters in the kingdom of heaven.
 How could you doubt?
 Why have you lingered so long before choosing to follow the light of truth with a whole heart?
 Come, therefore, all of you into the fellowship of the Spirit of Truth in the Father's kingdom."
 As they began to recover from the first shock of their amazement and to move toward him as if to embrace him, he vanished from their sight.

-In about one week from this time John Zebedee took Mary the mother of Jesus to his home in Bethsaida.
+In about one week from this time, John Zebedee took Mary, the mother of Jesus, to his home in Bethsaida.
 And James, Jesus’ eldest brother, remained with his family in Jerusalem.

 Acting upon the instruction of Peter, John Mark and others, on Pentecost, May 18, 30 CE, went forth to call the leading disciples together at the home of Mary Mark.
 By ten thirty, one hundred and twenty of the foremost disciples of Jesus living in Jerusalem had gathered to hear the report of the farewell message of the Master and to learn of his ascension.
 James, the brother of Jesus, was also present at this meeting, the first conference of the Master’s disciples to be called after the termination of his planetary career.